debugevent90901/DDL-Fuzz/README.md

 # DDLFuzz
-experimental fuzzer for distributed deep learning systems
+Experimental fuzzer for distributed deep learning systems.

+Project of *CS397: Individual Study* of UIUC.

+Currently designed for *Horovod* framework and *PyTorch*.